South Carolina Nursing Home Abuse & Neglect Attorneys

 If you notice any of these potential signs of abuse or neglect, you should reach out to a South Carolina nursing home lawyer today.
-We can help you in filing a report as soon as possible and gather evidence to strengthen your claims.Working with South Carolina Nursing Home Lawyers on Your Case
+We can help you in filing a report as soon as possible and gather evidence to strengthen your claims.Pursuing a Wrongful Death Action for South Carolina Nursing Home Negligence

 Our attorneys have compiled data from settlements and jury verdicts across South Carolina to give you an idea as to how cases are valued.
 Learn more about these cases here .

 If you believe your loved one is being abused or neglected in a South Carolina nursing home, you are advised to contact the state Long Term Care Ombudsman at 1-800-868-9095.

 Other state services available for elderly citizens at risk for abuse:

 * Results not guaranteed.
 Each case must be evaluated on its own facts.

 South Carolina Nursing Home Fall Settlements and Verdicts

 South Carolina Nursing Home Bed Sore Settlements and Verdicts